zhanh-he/midi-velocity-colorizer/README.md

 # midi-velocity-colorizer
-Filling MIDI Velocity using U-Net Image Colorizer [[PDF]](https://www.arxiv.org/abs/2508.07751) This repo is the code of paper published in CMMR2025, a PyTorch implementation for filling MIDI velocities from given MIDI notes.
+Filling MIDI Velocity using U-Net Image Colorizer.
+This repo is the code of paper published in CMMR2025 [[PDF]](https://www.arxiv.org/abs/2508.07751), a PyTorch implementation for filling MIDI velocities from given MIDI notes.
 The model is an U-Net image colorizor &amp; trained on expert performances from the Piano-e-Competition (MAESTRO dataset).
 It can work on all instrumental MIDI, but best expressiveness on piano (train other instruments in future).

 <img src="images/p2.png" alt="Diagram of U-Net Architecture" width="60%">